Yakima County WA Homepage

 Board of Equalization appeal forms may be obtained from the Clerk of the Board.

-Request a form be mail by contacting the Clerk at 509-574-1500.
+Request a form be mailed by contacting the Clerk at 509-574-1500.
 Voicemail is available 24/7.
-Leave your name, telephone number, and mailing address, or request by email for forms to be mailed.
+Leave your name, telephone number, and mailing address for forms to be mailed.
 Forms will be mailed the next business day.
 In addition, the form is available for download:

 Filing Deadline